Modern Foreign Languages

 The modern foreign language taught at Telferscot Primary School is French.
 We are proud to speak over 30 different mother tongue languages at the school, and in choosing French as our key modern foreign language, we hope to enjoy the multiple cultural and cognitive benefits of most children learning a new language from scratch.

 French is taught to KS2 classes by a specialist teacher.
-A bespoke curriculum has been designed for the children with the intention of making language learning fun, interactive, creative and relevant.
 Planning acknowledges the requirements of the National Curriculum and our curriculum is enhanced with a broad range of additional resources and activities.

 Typically, and over the course of their French learning journey at Telferscot, children will read original French texts (stories, plays, graphic novels, poems, articles), watch French films selected to enhance their learning, write sentences, paragraphs and presentations based on current topics, learn numbers and the alphabet, talk about their families, hobbies, preferences, the weather, holidays and school as well as learn about the wider French-speaking world, including celebrations and festivals in those countries.